RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Orders with TP/SL (regardless of spot or futures) appear as a single order in the API (and in the UI, [screenshot](https://d.pr/i/n1b05r)).
-When the main order is filled, the TP/SL orders appear as a single separate order.
+- Limit orders with TP/SL (regardless of spot or futures) appear as a single order both in the API and in the UI ([spot screenshot](https://d.pr/i/n1b05r), [futures screenshot](https://d.pr/i/nWzWRG)) with the "Trade Type" set to "Open long" or "Open short".
+When the main order is filled, the TP/SL orders will still appear as a single separate TP/SL order, but it will have the "Trade Type" set to "Close long" or "Close short".

-- When adding a TP/SL order to an existing position, or creating a new position with TP/SL attached, it will appear as a single order rather than two separate orders (see [screenshot](https://d.pr/i/CgH0vF)).
+- When adding a TP/SL order to an existing position (or creating a new position with TP/SL attached) the TP/SL will appear in the UI as a single order (see [screenshot](https://d.pr/i/CgH0vF)).

 - When listing orders and positions, Bybit requires the `settleCoin` parameter, therefore it is needed to loop through settlement coins.
 This integration supports USDC and USDT as settlement coins, via the `SUPPORTED_SETTLE_CURRENCIES` constant.